Lars Nootbaar brings ‘grind-it-out spirit’ to Japan and WBC

 If Ohtani was the perfect Japanese child growing up, Nootbaar seems like the more mischievous type.
 In interviews, his Japan-born mother Kumiko recalled gently reprimanding him as a child with the phrase “chotto obaka.”

-It’s tough to translate literally, but suggests he was no saint, not a prefect kid, and made some playful mistakes.
+It’s tough to translate literally, but suggests he was no saint, not a perfect kid, and made some playful mistakes.

 He termed playing for Japan as “pure joy” for his extended Japanese family – and for himself.